Skip to content

 Early in Ride Him, Cowboy, a town tries a horse for attempted murder.
 It gets sillier from there.

-In this story, Wayne plays a wandering cowboy out to apprehend a mysterious outlaw known as The Hawk, only to end up framed for the outlaw’s crimes.
+John Wayne plays a wandering cowboy out to apprehend a mysterious outlaw known as The Hawk, only to end up framed for the outlaw’s crimes.

 The opening sequence reveals The Hawk’s identity, so there’s no mystery.
 It also telegraphs the finale by providing someone who can identify The Hawk.
 Granted, said person lies comatose, but, as the doctor says, “He’ll be fine.”